-Incorporated in 1925, the city of Jupiter is in northern Palm Beach County and is part of the Miami metropolitan area, which is the state’s largest population center and home to more than six million residents.
+Incorporated in 1925, the city of Jupiter is in northern Palm Beach County and is part of the Miami metropolitan area, which is the state’s largest population center, home to more than six million residents.

-Jupiter lies between Lake Okeechobee to the west and The Bahamas, which lie off the Atlantic coast to the east.
+Jupiter is between Lake Okeechobee to the west and The Bahamas, which lie off the Atlantic coast to the east.

-Below are 15 things to do in and around Jupiter, Florida.
+Below are my 15 best things to do in and around Jupiter, Florida.

 1. Jupiter Lighthouse Park